-It took us 3 visits to Japan to finally buy Suica cards.
+Would you like to know how to buy a Suica card in Japan?
+It took us three visits to Japan to finally buy our Suica IC cards.
 To be honest, for some reason I thought the process of buying the card will be more complicated.
 Ha!
 I couldn’t be more wrong.

 What is Suica?

-It’s a prepaid, rechargeable card (IC card) that can be used to pay fares on public transportation (bus/train/metro – like Myki, GoCard or Opal in Australia) or to pay for goods at a large number of shops, restaurants and vending machines.
+It’s a prepaid, rechargeable, IC card which can be used to pay fares on public transportation (bus/train/metro – like Myki, GoCard or Opal in Australia) or to pay for goods at a large number of shops, restaurants and vending machines.
 There are many operators issuing IC cards across Japan – Suica is issued by JR East but can be used country-wide.

 Why should you buy one?

 For convenience!
-It takes less than 30 seconds to purchase a new card and saves you time later on – you don’t have to buy a paper ticket every time you use metro, train or bus.
+It takes less than 30 seconds to purchase a new card and saves you time later on – you don’t have to buy paper tickets every time you use the metro, train or bus.
 And also, you don’t have to worry which ticket you need to buy as the fare is automatically deducted from your Suica.